Talon Stormbringer, Volume 1

 Chapter 1: “The White Tower”

-While most in Talendor slumbered, Talon Stormbringer crept through a hallway dark with flickering shadows, his human ears and eyes alert.
+While most in Talendor slumbered, Talon Stormbringer crept through a hallway dark with moving shadows, his human ears and eyes alert.
 He’d already slipped undetected past a jhaikan and a mynx, undeterred by their ferocity and taste for man-flesh.
-Even the dozen sleeping riven in the courtyard hadn’t given him pause, when even fully armored knights would have turned away.
-The little monsters were infamous for stirring at the slightest sound and waking to become like a whirling dervish of steel, not unlike what Talon himself could unleash from the sword he gripped in one hand.
+Even the dozen sleeping riven in the courtyard hadn’t given him pause, though fully armored knights would have turned away.
+The little monsters were infamous for stirring at the slightest sound, waking to become a whirling dervish of steel.
+Talon had been known to unleash the same from the sword gripped in one hand.

-Now he heard nothing, not even his own passage, the supple black leather pants and tunic he wore never squeaking as he crept toward the doorway and his prize—the gold figurine of a great bird of prey, said to be magical and worth a fortune.
-Stories in taverns had piqued his interest but also warned him of the dangers, the greatest of those being the wizard whose white tower he now prowled.
+Now he heard nothing, not even his own passage, the supple black leather pants and tunic he wore never squeaking as he crept toward the doorway and his prize.
+The gold figurine of a great bird of prey, said to be magical and worth a fortune, awaited.
+Stories in taverns had piqued his interest but had also warned him of the dangers.
+The greatest of those was the wizard whose white tower he now prowled.
 Some said Viland Shadowbreaker enjoyed unsavory habits when few were looking, his public persona of benevolent charm masking a dark truth.
-But men with great secrets often hide things of greater importance than their private sins.

 Talon reached the open doorway at the hall’s end and peered in.
-Four torches cast their light along the walls and he shook his head at the obvious trap.
+Four torches cast their light along the walls.
+He shook his head at the obvious trap.
 No one would light so many torches for a room that held nothing but a pedestal, upon which sat the figurine, light glinting off its golden curves.
 A room without a lock much less a door could ensnare only a fool.
-And each of the earlier dangers had offered an easy way around for a skilled thief like himself.
+And each of the earlier dangers he’d passed had offered an easy way around for a skilled thief like himself.
 The question was why Viland wanted to capture someone.
 Talon didn’t intend to find out.

 He sheathed his sword, then slipped a light rope from his waist, fashioning a loop on one end.
 Lassoing wasn’t a skill he had spent much time mastering, but at the fourth attempt he managed to get it around the statue.
 A gentle tug, and the loop tightened.
-With a quick jerk he brought the figurine flying through the air to him and deftly caught it.
-He deposited it into a cloth sack and hefted his sword.
-With a smirk, he turned back the way he had come.
+With a quick jerk he brought the figurine flying through the air to him.
+He deftly caught it and deposited it into a cloth sack.
+He hefted his sword, and with a smirk, turned back the way he had come.

 “Astiana mer,” said the silky, sophisticated voice behind him.

 Talon froze more at the magic words than at the realization that a man was there.
 He tried to turn again but found that he could not.
 For all his strength, he could neither move his arms nor the powerful muscles of his legs.
-Like a statue he stood, imposing in his might, with only his steel-gray eyes, smoldering with indignation, casting about for some sign of the cause of his immobility.
-The breeze from a nearby open window did not stir the golden hair around his broad shoulders, but he could feel the wind on his face and heard it crackle the torches that sent his shadow down the hall.
+Like a statue he stood, imposing in his might, steel-gray eyes smoldering with indignation.
+The breeze from a near-by open window did not stir the golden hair around his broad shoulders, even though he felt the wind on his face and heard it crackle the torches that sent his shadow down the hall.
 Joining that shadow were two others—one tall, one short—as quiet footsteps approached from behind.

 “Don’t worry,” said the man.
 “It’s temporary.
 And you can still talk.”
 When Talon didn’t speak, the wizard sighed and said, “Mer astiana.”

 Suddenly freed, Talon squeezed his sword, flexed his limbs, and weighed some options.
-Quick as he was, no sword could fly faster than words.
-And while the taller shadow was likely the wizard, he had no idea to whom or what the other shadow belonged, and had to know before launching an attack.
-Besides, he could hardly assess his foes with his back to them.
-He slowly turned around, a scowl on his face.
+Quick as he was, his blade would never reach the wizard before another spell stopped him, for no sword could fly faster than words.
+And while the taller shadow was likely the wizard, he had no idea to whom or what the other shadow belonged.
+He had to know before launching an attack.
+Besides, he could hardly assess foes with his back to them.
+He slowly turned around, scowling.

 A black-robed, balding man stood beside the empty pedestal, a reassuring smile on his swarthy face.
 Perhaps he was a Marulan from across the Antaran Sea.
 But Marulans were thought to be mostly savages, their skins as black as their deeds, and not wizards with an air of sophistication and opulence.
 The man did not have an accent that Talon could hear.
 The long face, nose, and limbs matched what Talon had heard from stories.
 The dark eyes of Viland Shadowbreaker observed him coolly.